Trucking

 • Determine if the leasing company’s mileage cap is viable for your business model.
 At most leasing companies, going over the mileage cap will incur additional charges.

-• Shop around and compare prices, terms and conditions to make sure you get the best possible deal.
+• Shop around and compare prices, terms, and conditions to make sure you get the best possible deal.

 Leasing a semi truck is a viable alternative to financing if you are working with a limited budget or have problems with a bad credit history.
 It’s also a great way to get up and running with your new business while minimizing risks.
 Keep in mind that leasing companies come in a variety of business models, so do your homework and follow some of the guidelines below to find the best lease for your situation.